iamyuanchung/Fall-2015-SC/README.md

-This repository contains my work when takeing Scientific Computing course at NTU 104-1.
+This repository contains my work when taking Scientific Computing course at NTU 104-1.